 It’s hard to know exactly how many LGBTQ people there are across the world, but our best guess is that the international population is probably in line with the figures provided for the United States.

-Why is this number an estimate?
 The number of LGBT people in the U.S. is subjective.
 Studies pointing to the statistics are estimates at best.
 The most widely accepted statistic is that 1 in every 10 individuals is LGBT; however some research estimates 1 in 20.
 Of course, this all depends on one’s definition of gay, bi, lesbian, transgender, or queer (which may vary by study) and the participants willingness to identify as such.
 So, why can’t the actual number of LGBTQ people be counted?
 There are simply too many variables to consider when trying to count the number of LGBTQ people.

 Is being lesbian, gay, bisexual, transgender, queer, or genderqueer a choice?